aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/one-dimensional-barcode-types/one-dimensional-databar-aspect-ratio-customization/_index.md

 ---
-title: One-Dimensional Databar Aspect Ratio Customization
+title: Customize databar stacked omnidirectional Aspect Ratio in .NET
 linktitle: One-Dimensional Databar Aspect Ratio Customization
 second_title: Aspose.BarCode .NET API
-description: Learn how to customize One-Dimensional DataBar aspect ratios in .NET using Aspose.BarCode.
-Enhance barcode precision and design.
+description: Learn how to **databar stacked omnidirectional** aspect ratio customization while you **install Aspose.BarCode for .NET**.
+Precise barcode design made easy.
 weight: 16
 url: /net/one-dimensional-barcode-types/one-dimensional-databar-aspect-ratio-customization/
+date: 2026-02-25
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# One-Dimensional Databar Aspect Ratio Customization
+# Customize databar stacked omnidirectional Aspect Ratio in .NET

 In the world of barcoding, precision and customization are key to achieving the desired results.
-As an experienced SEO writer, I'm here to guide you through the process of customizing the aspect ratio of a One-Dimensional DataBar using Aspose.BarCode for .NET.
-We'll break down this intricate process into manageable steps, ensuring that you grasp the concept thoroughly.
-So, let's dive in!
+In this tutorial you’ll learn how to **customize the databar stacked omnidirectional aspect ratio** using Aspose.BarCode for .NET.
+We'll break down the process into bite‑size steps, explain why each setting matters, and show you exactly how to generate the final images.
+So, let’s dive in!

+## Quick Answers
+- **What can I customize?** The aspect ratio of a databar stacked omnidirectional barcode.
+- **Which library is required?** Aspose.BarCode for .NET (install Aspose.BarCode for .NET).
+- **How many pixels can I set for X‑Dimension?** Any integer value; the example uses 2 pixels.
+- **Where are the generated images saved?** To a folder you specify via the `path` variable.
+- **Do I need a license?** A temporary license works for testing; a full license is required for production.

+## What is databar stacked omnidirectional?
+`databar stacked omnidirectional` is a one‑dimensional barcode type defined by the GS1 standard.
+It encodes numeric data in a compact, high‑density format that can be read from any direction, making it ideal for small items and mobile scanning.

+## Why customize the aspect ratio?
+Changing the **aspect ratio** lets you control the visual balance between width and height.
+This is useful when you need a barcode that fits a specific label size, aligns with branding guidelines, or improves scan reliability under constrained printing conditions.

 ## Prerequisites

-Before we begin, there are a few prerequisites you need to have in place:
+Before we begin, make sure you have the following:

 ### 1. Install Aspose.BarCode for .NET

-Make sure you have Aspose.BarCode for .NET installed on your system.
-You can download it from the website [here](https://releases.aspose.com/barcode/net/).
+You can download the latest version from the official site **[here](https://releases.aspose.com/barcode/net/)**.
+Follow the installation guide to add the NuGet package to your project.

 ### 2. Create a .NET Project

-You should have a basic understanding of .NET programming and have a project set up where you can integrate Aspose.BarCode.
+A simple console or Windows application is enough.
+Ensure you target .NET 6+ (or .NET Framework 4.5+) so the library works without extra configuration.

 ### 3. Your Directory Path

-You need to specify the directory path where you want to save the generated barcodes.
+Decide where you want the generated PNG files to be saved and note the absolute or relative path.

-Now, let's move on to the step-by-step guide on customizing the aspect ratio of a One-Dimensional DataBar.

 ## Import Namespaces

-Before you start customizing the aspect ratio, it's essential to import the necessary namespaces to access Aspose.BarCode functionalities in your .NET project.
-Here's how you can do it:
+Before you start customizing the aspect ratio, import the required namespace so you can access Aspose.BarCode classes.

 ### Step 1: Import Aspose.BarCode Namespace